YarNhoj/npug/landslide/slides/npug.md

 Red Hat's upcoming Openshift V3 will be based on Kubernetes and Docker

-Docker containers give system administrators a new way to allocate compute resources which introduces a whole new set of virtual network pieces that network engineers will have to manage.
+Docker containers give system administrators a new way to allocate compute resources

-Containers create new problems for infrastructure admins as they must now consider all hardware together as a compute resource.

-No longer will you have one application on a single "Host".
-This has far reaching implication for network security.

-The need for ultra highspeed ultra available networking will only increase as the idea of a "datacenter" becomes more organic.
+Introduces a whole new set of networkng needs

 ---